 Stalls: (Chancel, east side of screen) Late C14, arranged in collegiate fashion.
 Of the six misericords, two have heads and the remainder foliage.

-Measured plan by J L Andr_ (?) in 1 opp p56
+Measured plan by J L André (?) in 1 opp p56

 1. My thanks to Richard Standing for the colour photographs

-2. Also to Edmund Harris, currently researching Joseph Peacock, who drew my attention to the report in the Gentleman’s Magazine quoted above.
+2. Also to Edmund Harris, who has undertaken research into Joseph Peacock and who drew my attention to the report in the Gentleman’s Magazine quoted above.